LEQUAVA/Calculator/README.md

 **Design Highlights**
 - 🎨 Beautiful gradient UI with smooth animations
-- 📱 Works perfectly on phones, tablets, and desktops
+- 📱 Works across on phones, tablets, and desktops
 - ✨ Glowing effects and hover animations
 - ⌨️ Keyboard support for power users